code-423n4/2023-01-rabbithole-findings/data/HollaDieWaldfee-Q.md

 It was determined with the sponsor that this variable should count the number of quests created.

 Therefore the constructor should not set it to `1` but instead leave it at its default value which is `0`.

+## [L-05] Check value of `royaltyFee`
+The `RabbitHoleReceipt.setRoyaltyFee` function does not check the value that `royaltyFee` is set to ([https://github.com/rabbitholegg/quest-protocol/blob/8c4c1f71221570b14a0479c216583342bd652d8d/contracts/RabbitHoleReceipt.sol#L90-L93](https://github.com/rabbitholegg/quest-protocol/blob/8c4c1f71221570b14a0479c216583342bd652d8d/contracts/RabbitHoleReceipt.sol#L90-L93)).

+It should be checked that the value is not greater than 10,000 which is 100%.

+## [L-06] `initialize` function should call setters
+The `RabbitHoleReceipt.initialize` function sets the `royaltyFee` and `minterAddress` directly ([https://github.com/rabbitholegg/quest-protocol/blob/8c4c1f71221570b14a0479c216583342bd652d8d/contracts/RabbitHoleReceipt.sol#L43-L56](https://github.com/rabbitholegg/quest-protocol/blob/8c4c1f71221570b14a0479c216583342bd652d8d/contracts/RabbitHoleReceipt.sol#L43-L56)).

+However it should call `setMinterAddress` and `setRoyaltyFee` such that the `MinterAddressSet` and `RoyaltyFeeSet` events are emitted.

+## [L-07] `rabbitHoleReceiptContract` should not be mutable
+The `QuestFactory.setRabbitHoleReceiptContract` function ([https://github.com/rabbitholegg/quest-protocol/blob/8c4c1f71221570b14a0479c216583342bd652d8d/contracts/QuestFactory.sol#L172-L174](https://github.com/rabbitholegg/quest-protocol/blob/8c4c1f71221570b14a0479c216583342bd652d8d/contracts/QuestFactory.sol#L172-L174)) allows to set the `rabbitHoleReceiptContract` variable.

+This is dangerous because all quest contracts rely on this for their operation.

+I propose that the `rabbitHoleReceiptContract` should only be set once in the `initialize` function.

 ## [N-01] Lines too long
 The maximum line length should be 164 characters.